EricaReis/eva-shop/README.md

 ## Getting Started

-ComiXtore is a fictious e-commerce made with Typescript and ReactJS.
+Eva Shop is a fictious e-commerce made with Typescript and ReactJS.

 To run the app you can follow the steps below: